bowencool/bowencool/README.md

 ### Hi there 👋, I'm Bowen

 - 🦄 I am a Full-Stack Engineer with a strong focus on Front-End development.
-- 💻 My programing language: JavaScript/TypeScript, Go, and Dart.
+- 💻 My programing language: JavaScript/TypeScript, Go, Python, and Dart.
 - 🔭 I am currently searching for job opportunities, preferring to work remotely or start a business.
 - 📫 You can contact me through the following email addresses:
   - root@bowen.cool for technical communications.